-Following a spate of partial successes and catastrophic failures, Zond 7 was the first fully successful Soviet circumlunar mission.
-The spacecraft had been the last 7K-L1 vehicle manufactured for robotic flight.
-In the original schedule, the next flight would have been piloted.
-Like its predecessors, Zond 7 carried a set of biological specimens, including four male steppe tortoises that were part of a group of thirty selected for an experiment.
+After a spate of partial successes and catastrophic failures, Zond 7 was the first fully successful Soviet circumlunar mission.
+The spacecraft was the last 7K-L1 vehicle manufactured explicitly for robotic flight -- later models were equipped for crews.

-After a midcourse correction on 8 August, the spacecraft successfully circled the far side of the Moon two days later at a range of 1,200 kilometers.
-Zond 7 performed color imaging sessions on 8 August (of Earth) and 11 August (two sessions of both Earth and the Moon).
+After a midcourse correction on Aug.
+8, 1969, at a distance of 155,343 miles (250,000 kilometers) from Earth, the spacecraft successfully circled the far side of the Moon two days later at a range of 746 miles (1,200 kilometers).
+Zond 7 performed color imaging sessions on Aug.
+8, 1969 (of Earth) and Aug.
+11, 1969 (two sessions of both Earth and the Moon).

-The only major malfunction during the mission was the failure to deploy the main parabolic antenna (due to a problem in the securing cables), but this did not prevent fulfillment of all the primary goals of the mission.
+The only major malfunction during the mission was the non-deployment of the main parabolic antenna (due to a problem in the securing cables), but this did not prevent a fulfillment of all the primary goals of the mission.